Sunday, July 26, 2020

 Is it safe to visit?

-Tagaytay, overlooking Taal lake, is close to my heart.
+Tagaytay, overlooking Taal Lake, is close to my heart.
 It has memories to cherish for a lifetime.
 It will be a breathtaking place to visit for a lifetime.

 © 2020 Del Cusay